Chimbwe/Hospital-Readmissions-Analysis/README.md

 - Aggregated condition-level records to the hospital level and evaluated reporting coverage before comparing facilities.
 - Examined hospitals with complete reporting across all six HRRP measures to identify consistently higher-than-expected readmission ratios.

-</> Markdown

 ## Key Findings

 - **Readmission rates varied substantially by condition.** Heart failure had the highest average predicted 30-day readmission rate at 19.38%, while hip/knee replacement had the lowest at 5.49%.
 - **48.15% of reported hospital-condition records had higher-than-expected readmissions.** Among 11,720 records with a reported excess readmission ratio, 5,643 exceeded 1.0.
 - **Condition-level differences in higher-than-expected readmissions were relatively small.** Percentages ranged from 46.81% for pneumonia to 49.89% for CABG.
 - **State-level patterns showed greater variation.** New Jersey had the highest share of higher-than-expected records at 65.44%, followed by Massachusetts at 62.50% and Mississippi at 61.08%.
 - **Consistently elevated ratios across all six measures were uncommon.** Among 647 hospitals with all six HRRP measures reported, 17 hospitals (2.63%) had excess readmission ratios above 1.0 across all six measures.

-</> Markdown

 ## Visualizations